kamejosh/owlbear-hp-tracker/USAGE.md

 ![Action Window Top](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/action_window_top.png)

-At the top of the action window the current version of the extension is displayed as well as the link to the Tabletop Almanac (to create custom statblocks), three system buttons, the statblock popover button, a link to the GMG Patreon page, a link to the GMG/Tabletop Almanac Discord, and the [Token List Buttons](#token-list-buttons).
+At the top of the action window the current version of the extension is displayed as well as the link to the Tabletop Almanac (to create custom statblocks), four system buttons, the statblock popover button, a link to the GMG Patreon page, a link to the GMG/Tabletop Almanac Discord, and the [Token List Buttons](#token-list-buttons).

 The system buttons open a new modal:
 + The [⛭] buttons opens the [Settings](#settings).
++ The [👤] button opens the [Party Management](#party-management).
 + The [i] button opens the changelog so you can see recent changes
 + The [?] button opens the help menu which displays the same help information you are currently reading